Intel Integrated Graphics Processor List: A Detailed Guide

 Does the i7-3770 have integrated graphics?

-Yes, the Intel Core i7-3770 has Intel HD Graphics 4000, which supports HD video playback and light gaming but isn’t powerful for modern high-end games.
+Yes, the Intel Core i7-3770 has Intel HD Graphics 4000, which supports HD video playback and light gaming, but isn’t powerful enough for modern high-end games.

 What does K mean in Intel processors?